CNES/aviso-fes/docs/source/theory/astronomic_angles.rst

 Derived Auxiliary Angles
 =========================

 After computing the six fundamental variables, PyFES derives several auxiliary angles required for the :doc:`nodal corrections <nodal_corrections>`.
-These are computed once per time step in the ``update()`` method.
+These are computed once per time step in the :meth:`~pyfes.AstronomicAngle.update()` method.

 Obliquity of the Lunar Orbit (:math:`I`)
 ------------------------------------------